A sharpening exercise

 Not at all.
 Most people hunt opportunistically — you're going about your day when you spot a 67 on a garbage truck.
 Log it.
 The grid fills in a completely random order and that's part of the charm.

-What Nelson discovered, and what the book describes, is that the hunt changes how you move through a city.
+What Nelson discovered is that the hunt changes how you move through a city.
 You start noticing things you've been ignoring for years.
 The number 7 is everywhere once you're looking for it.
 Then you spend three weeks unable to find a 4.
+The Art of Noticing has been championed by designers, writers, and visual thinkers who care about attention and creativity — and this exercise is one of its most repeatable.

 This tracker is a tool for doing that hunt seriously.
 Log your finds, add photos, tag your city, and watch your grid fill in slowly — the way Nelson's slide carousel did, one number at a time.